-- 1. The Examination Board determines the result of the Master's final degree audit after establishing that the student has passed all the study units associated with the programme.
-The date indicated on the degree certificate (i.e. the date of the final degree audit) is the day on which the student completed the final study unit of his/her degree programme. - 2.
-A diploma can only be awarded after the student has received formal approval for his/her study programme as described in Section B. - 3.
-If the student wishes, he/she may submit a substantiated request in writing to the Examination Board to postpone the final degree audit, and thus to delay the awarding of the degree certificate.
+The Examination Board determines the result of the Master's final degree audit after establishing that the student has passed all the study units associated with the programme.
+The date indicated on the degree certificate (i.e. the date of the final degree audit) is the day on which the student completed the final study unit of his/her degree programme.

+- 2. A diploma can only be awarded after the student has received formal approval for his/her study programme as described in Section B. - 3.
+If the student wishes, they may submit a substantiated request in writing to the Examination Board to postpone the final degree audit, and thus to delay the awarding of the degree certificate.
 The student must indicate the duration of the desired postponement in any such request. - 4.
+In principle the maximum duration of the delay that may be granted is 12 months.
+In exceptional cases the student may have justifiable reasons to submit a request to delay the presentation of the certificate for more than 12 months. - 5.
 If the student has requested postponement on the basis of Paragraph 3, the date of the final degree audit will be the date on which the Examination Board decides that the student has passed the final degree audit subsequent to the postponement.